The Price Paid by the ‘Perfect’ Employee

 Well, actually, they very likely will, for several reasons.
 Here are a few:

 Keeping your employees chained to their desks for as long as possible is at best really uncomfortable and at worst borderline inhumane.
-If you’re using a work time track like Insightful, it can feel really good to see green stats and productivity reports close to 100% which means that employees are spending time on productive tasks, but you have to understand that breaks are necessary and in many countries mandatory.
+If you’re using a work time track like Insightful and monitoring remote employees, it can feel really good to see green stats and productivity reports close to 100% which means that employees are spending time on productive tasks, but you have to understand that breaks are necessary and in many countries mandatory.

 Some people need additional snacks apart from the regular lunch and everyone needs to stay hydrated.
 Not to mention the benefits of getting up and stretching from time to time as well as socializing with colleagues.